 If you are travelling to Qatar, whatever the reason and however long you'll be there, we encourage you to register with the Department of Foreign Affairs and Trade.
 You can register online or in person at any Australian Embassy, High Commission or Consulate.
 The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 Natural disasters, severe weather and climate

 Qatar often experiences extremely high temperatures.
-During the hottest months of the year, the temperature can exceed 50˚C.
+During the hottest months of the year, June to September, the temperature can exceed 50˚C.

-Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
+Information on natural disasters can be obtained from the Global Disaster Alert and Coordination System.
 If a natural disaster occurs, follow the advice of local authorities and monitor the media for the most up-to-date information.